How to make your photos look like film

 Grain is to film what noise is to digital, but with film it is largely in the luma channel only rather than both the luma and chroma channels.
 The luma channel contains brightness information about your picture, whilst the chroma channel describes its colours.
 In digital photography pixels are arranged on a sensor in various patterns of red, green and blue.
 When you crank up your ISO to take a picture in low light you may see noise creep in in the form of red, green and blue dots.
 It’s not pretty.

 Though to some, noise is noise, a distinction can be made between the quality of film grain and digital noise.
 Monochrome film grain can add to an image by giving it texture, but digital noise isn’t quite so useful.
 Digital luma noise isn’t so bad (it can be thought of as ‘good noise’), but chroma noise in the form of unwanted red green and blue patches is just a distraction.

 What film grain and digital noise have in common is that they are most apparent when you are taking photos in low light and need to use a higher sensitivity film, or a higher ISO setting on your digital camera.

-The good news is that you don’t have to put up with it, and nor do you have to go out and buy an expensive top of the range camera.
-The trick if you’re looking to emulate the way film handles low light is to minimise the chroma (colour) noise in camera and then add digital grain in post-production.
+The good news is that you don’t have to put up with digital noise, and nor do you have to go out and buy an expensive top of the range camera.
+In 2018 I am still shooting with a Canon 5D2 and I also used this method to good effect with a Canon 60D.
+The trick is to minimise the chroma (colour) noise in camera and then add digital grain in post-production.

 Step #1: ETTR (Expose To The Right) and use your ISO